Mohamednajdawi/quiz_hub/docs/blog/README.md

-# Quiz Hub Blog Posts
+# Progrezz Blog Posts

-This directory contains blog posts and marketing content for Quiz Hub.
+This directory contains blog posts and marketing content for Progrezz.

 ## 📝 Available Posts

 ### 1. **introducing-quiz-hub.md**
 A comprehensive, in-depth blog post that covers:
-- The problem Quiz Hub solves
+- The problem Progrezz solves
 - Detailed feature explanations
 - Technology stack and architecture
 - Real-world use cases